 It is commented that there is a redundancy in syntax design of merge mode in current VTM-5.0 for LDP.
 Simply removing this redundancy could give about 0.22% coding gain for LDP.

 Further study is encouraged.

+JVET-O1028 Crosscheck of JVET-O0552 (Non-CE4: Extension of triangle partition mode to P-slices) [I. Zupancic (HHI)]

 JVET-O0601 CE4-related: On motion vector population under triangle prediction mode [X. Wang, Y.-W. Chen, X. Xiu, T.-C. Ma (Kwai Inc.)]

 In the current VVC under triangle prediction mode, 4x4 blocks in each triangle partition are populated with the respective uni-prediction motion vector (MV) for that partition.
 For those blocks sitting on the triangle partition border, a potentially bi-prediction MV is derived from the two uni-prediction MVs and assigned to them.
 At decoder side, certain logic is needed to classify each individual 4x4 block into one of the three cases and assign a MV to the block accordingly.
 In this document, a method is proposed to simplify such motion vector population process, with each quarter area of a triangle mode CU filled with a same motion vector.
 Simulation results show that the proposed simplification method leads to {Y, U, V} BD-rate variations of {0.00%, -0.07%, 0.02%} and {0.02%, 0.23%, 0.05%} for RA and LD configurations, respectively.